Emriko/Portfolio/content/posts/particleSystem.md

 ## Mesh initialization

-For the mesh based setup, the data is as folliwng.
+For the mesh based setup, the data is would be.
 ```c
 struct Particle
 {